 Jeff Skoll created The Skoll Foundation in 1999 to pursue his vision of a sustainable world of peace and prosperity.
 Led by CEO Sally Osberg since 2001, our mission is to drive large scale change by investing in, connecting and celebrating social entrepreneurs and the innovators who help them solve the world’s most pressing problems.
 Social entrepreneurs are society’s change agents, creators of innovations that disrupt the status quo and transform our world for the better.
 By identifying the people and programs already bringing positive change around the world, we empower them to extend their reach, deepen their impact and fundamentally improve society.

 We are now one of the leading foundations in the field of social entrepreneurship.
-Over the past 13 years, we have awarded more than $358 million, including investments in 97 remarkable social entrepreneurs and 80 organizations on five continents around the world who are creating a brighter future for underserved communities.
-In addition to our grant-making, we fund a $20 million+ portfolio of program-related and mission-aligned investments.
+Over the past 14 years, we have awarded approximately $400 million, including investments in nearly 100 remarkable social entrepreneurs and 80 organizations on five continents around the world who are creating a brighter future for underserved communities.
+In addition to these investments, we fund a more than $20 million portfolio of program-related investments (PRIs).
 In 2003, we partnered with the Saïd Business School at the University of Oxford to launch the first academic center dedicated to social entrepreneurship, the Skoll Centre for Social Entrepreneurship.
 We also support and partner with many pioneers and innovators in the field, organizations such as Ashoka, Acumen Fund and Duke University’s Center for the Advancement of Social Entrepreneurship.
 As the field has matured and we enter our second decade, we are focusing our strategy.
 We are developing a deeper understanding of the issue areas where our social entrepreneurs operate so we can apply more resources at critical moments to maximize our collective impact.
 Learn more about our approach.

 Beyond investments and partnerships, we also operate programs that foster collaboration such as the Skoll World Forum which is the premier conference on social entrepreneurship and now a year-round online platform where executive audiences can learn about the latest news and innovative approaches in a variety of focus areas (e.g. deforestation, education and economic opportunity, or healthcare access and treatment), and engage with the world’s leading thinkers and doers of social change on key questions, challenges and opportunities.